Are you missing key opportunities to coach your team members?

 I’ve spent over 20 years managing people and I’ve been a part of some great and some pretty mediocre and some really bad coaching conversations.
 And some conversations that didn’t happen at all, but should have.

 Trust me, if you are not coaching on performance, you’re missing a golden opportunity to elevate the performance of your coachee, advance your team and your company.
 In fact, this is one of the most popular topics I cover in my Executive Coaching.

 Why is Feedback Important?

-- What are the specific behavior changes that will serve the coachee in the future?
+- What are the specific changes that will serve the employee in the future?